Mizzou-CBMI/COSMOS2/docs/source/1_introduction.rst

 History
 ___________

-Cosmos was originally created at Harvard Medical School and the `manuscript <http://bioinformatics.oxfordjournals.org/content/early/2014/07/24/bioinformatics.btu385>`_ was published in
+COSMOS was published as an Application Note in the journal `Bioinformatics <http://bioinformatics.oxfordjournals.org/>`_, but has evolved a lot since it's original inception.
+If you use COSMOS for research, please cite it's `manuscript <http://bioinformatics.oxfordjournals.org/content/early/2014/06/29/bioinformatics.btu385>`_.
+This means a lot to the author.

-`Bioinformatics <http://bioinformatics.oxfordjournals.org/>`_.
-Please cite this manuscript if found COSMOS useful for your research.
+Since the original publication, it has been re-written and open-sourced by the originiating author, in a collaboration between
-Since then, it has been completely re-written and open-sourced by the originiating author, in a collaboration between `The Lab for Personalized Medicine <http://lpm.hms.harvard.edu/>`_, a bioinformatics lab, and `Invitae <http://invitae.com>`_, a genetic sequencing diagnostics lab.
+`The Lab for Personalized Medicine <http://lpm.hms.harvard.edu/>`_, a bioinformatics lab, and `Invitae <http://invitae.com>`_, a genetic sequencing diagnostics lab.